d-michail/python-jgrapht/docs/api/introduction.rst

 data-structures as well as a multitude of sophisticated graph algorithms.
 It has been in development for many years already and is currently used in production both in research and industry.
 This interface to the library is a pure python/native package having no dependency on the JVM.
-During the build process the original JGraphT library is compiled as a shared library and bundled inside the python package.
+During the build process the backend JGraphT library is compiled as a shared library and bundled inside the python package.

 The python-jgrapht library provides a *graph* data-structure capable of representing various different